Rituparnapal/Adidas-Sales-Profit-Analysis/README.md

 Monthly trends showed peak sales in July ($95 million) and highest profits in August ($34.5 million), while March recorded the lowest figures in both categories.
 Despite a healthy profit margin of 36.91%, the profit per unit sold was relatively low at $0.40, suggesting potential areas for cost optimization or pricing strategy adjustments.

 Overall, the data highlights Adidas’ strong market segments and seasonal trends, offering valuable insights for strategic planning and growth.
-Key Insights & Recommendations
+These insights, derived through interactive dashboards and data aggregation techniques, support strategic decision-making in product development, pricing, and market expansion.

 # Key Insights & Recommendations
 1. Product Focus: Expand men’s street footwear line.